dustinsand/notion-clone/README.md

 First, follow the [Firebase](https://firebase.google.com) instructions to create a Firebase DB and create the firebase.ts and server_key.json.

+Second, create an .env with NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY.

-Next, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev